Anik0047/Anik0047/README.md

 <img src="github-header-image.png" alt="GitHub Banner" style="width:100%;"/>

 # 💫 About Me:
+<p>I’m Anik Barua, a dedicated Full Stack Developer with a strong focus on the MERN stack.
+I completed my Bachelor's degree in Computer Science and Engineering from East Delta University in 2023.
+I’m passionate about building scalable, user-friendly web applications and constantly push myself to learn new technologies, take on real-world challenges, and grow as a developer.</p>

 💻 I am a self-taught Full Stack Developer.<br>📚 I have a Bachelor's in Computer Science from East Delta University.<br>📝 I have a strong interest in Web Development.<br>🔭 Working on ReactJs.<br>🌟 Main languages: JavaScript.<br>👯 I’m looking to collaborate on a team/company<br>🚩 I’m currently open for An Intern or a new job opportunity<br>🌱 I’m currently learning C++ and NextJs.<br>⚡ How to reach me anikbrua98@gmail.com.